 The “Joy of Canada” icon of the Theotokos made its first journey out of British Columbia when it was taken to Saskatoon, Saskatchewan, and Edmonton, Alberta.
 In Saskatoon, it was received at the Holy Resurrection Sobor with the chanting of the Akathist composed for it, and a Divine Liturgy.
 The reception of the icon was almost overwhelming in the love and sincerity shown by everyone.
 From there it was taken to Edmonton where it first visited Holy Trinity Church where Vespers and an Akathist were served.
 It also visited St Herman Sobor where an Akathist was served.
 This was the first pilgrimage away from the Monastery of this holy wonderworking icon.
 The feast of “Joy of Canada” is the first truly Canadian Orthodox feast, and it is appropriate that the icon should make pilgrimages throughout Canada as a blessing to our nation.

 The Monastery of All Saints of North America sponsored a lecture and display commemorating the one hundredth anniversary of the Russo-Japanese War.
-Following a Slavonic Liturgy, Elena Koutarjevskii gave a spirited and illuminating talk in Russian on the significance of this war to Russians and English was arranged by George Patrikeeff, serving as an edifying for this occasion.
+Following a Slavonic Liturgy, there was a spirited and illuminating talk in Russian on the significance of this war to Russians.
+In English it was arranged by George Patrikeeff, serving as an edifying for this occasion.

 The monastery, mainly through the efforts of Archbishop Lazar, has made a tremendous outreach, first to local universities by means of talks, discussions and seminars, and to the states of the United States where similar lectures were given.
 We must include in this outreach Vladika’s extensive tours in Romania.